zhiyu-kang/AoU-Tutorial/README.md

 - [ATHENA](https://athena.ohdsi.org/): Search OMOP concept IDs by ICD codes (This is also provided in Workbench)
 > See [Exploring Concepts with OMOP and SQL](https://support.researchallofus.org/hc/en-us/articles/360039585491-Exploring-Concepts-with-OMOP-and-SQL) for details
 #### Example workflow:
+1. SQL within Workbench:
 - Download the CSV file containing ICDs mapped from your identified PheCode
 - Run the mapping notebook: [Mapping ICD to SNOMED](extra/ICD_to_SNOMED.ipynb)
 - This will output csv files, including mapped OMOP lists
 - To use these code, you can use the concept quick add function in cohort bulider by copy and paste the list.
 ---
+2. R:
+- Download the mapping dictionary provided by [OHDSI Athena](https://athena.ohdsi.org/).
+- Run the mapping R script:
+- Upload output lists to All of Us for share and reuse.

 ## Module 3: Multimodal Predictor Assembly